The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Spectral energy distribution

 We show the spectral index in the IR band, $\alpha_{\rm IR}$, in the bottom panel of Fig.~\ref{fig:WISE}.
 For the steady component prior to the flare, $\alpha_{\rm IR} \approx 1.91\pm0.10$, which is typical of optically thick thermal emission (i.e. a black body spectrum with a temperature $> 3000$~K); during the first flare, $\alpha_{\rm IR}$ decreased from $0.9\pm0.2$ to being consistent with 0; in the second flare, $\alpha_{\rm IR}$ evolved to be negative.
 By fitting the IR spectrum (only the flaring component) with a \texttt{bbodyrad} component we obtain a temperature decreasing from $1590\pm220$\,K to $873\pm35$\,K, and the corresponding photospheric radius increasing from $3.4\times10^{16}\rm \,cm$ to $14.0\times10^{16}\rm \,cm$ (see the right panels of Fig.~\ref{fig:spec_para}).
 In what follows, we only consider the flaring component in our analysis.
+We discuss why a non-thermal origin is not in favour in Sect.~\ref{sec:dust}.

 In Fig.~\ref{fig:avd_sed} we also show radio data in the SED.
-We should bear in mind that the radio observations cover a long period of time ($\sim$1.5\,yr) and caution is required to interpret the radio SEDs.
-It is more prudent to compare the radio observations that are closer in time.
-The in-band 10-GHz VLA observation reveals an optically-thin regime, described by a steep $\alpha_{\rm 9-11.1 \,GHz}=-0.96\pm0.14$ ($F_{\nu}\propto \nu^{\alpha}$).
-The VLBA observations -- which are 61\,d apart -- indicate that the source has an inverted spectrum in the 1.6--5\,GHz band, $\alpha_{\rm 1.6-5 \,GHz}= 1.02\pm0.20$.
-The radio observations provide rich information that needs to be put in a temporal and multi-band context in order to understand the nature of \avd.
+These radio observations cover a long period of time ($\sim$1.5\,yr), so it is more prudent to compare the ones that are closer in time.
+The in-band 10-GHz VLA observation reveals an optically-thin regime, described by a steep $\alpha_{\rm 9-11.1 \,GHz}=-0.96\pm0.14$ ($F_{\nu}\propto \nu^{\alpha}$), while the VLBA observations -- which are 61\,d apart -- indicate that the source has an inverted spectrum in the 1.6--5\,GHz band, $\alpha_{\rm 1.6-5 \,GHz}= 1.02\pm0.20$.
+In order to elucidate the nature of \avd this novel information needs to be put in a temporal and multi-band context .